dastergon/awesome-chaos-engineering/README.md

 * [MockLab](http://get.mocklab.io/) - API mocking (Service Virtualization) as a service which enables modeling real world faults and delays
 * [Pod-Reaper](https://github.com/target/pod-reaper) - A rules based pod killing container.
 Pod-Reaper was designed to kill pods that meet specific conditions that can be used for Chaos testing in Kubernetes.
 * [Muxy](https://github.com/mefellows/muxy/) - A chaos testing tool for simulating a real-world distributed system failures.
+* [Toxiproxy](https://github.com/Shopify/toxiproxy) - A TCP proxy to simulate network and system conditions for chaos and resiliency testing.

 ## Papers
 * [Simple Testing Can Prevent Most Critical Failures: An Analysis of Production Failures in Distributed Data-Intensive Systems](https://www.usenix.org/system/files/conference/osdi14/osdi14-paper-yuan.pdf)